Grancan91/Feel-Backend/README.md

 This README provides a basic description of the `users`, `records`, `emotions`, `causes`, `symptoms` and `strategies` table structures used in the Feel application backend.

-// Steps:
+### Steps:

 ## Models
  - User - Ok
  - Record - Ok
- - Emotion - Ok // Test
+ - Emotion - Ok
- - Cause - Ok // Test
+ - Cause - Ok
- - Symptom- Ok // Test
+ - Symptom- Ok
- - Strategy - Ok // Test
+ - Strategy - Ok
   -Json for Default Options

-// Definition of EndPoints
+## Definition of EndPoints

-// Auth User - Ok
+ - Auth User - Ok
-// Middleware for Auth -
+ - Middleware for Auth - Ok

-// Users
+# Users
 - Create User - Ok
 - Load User - Ok
 - Update User - Ok

-// Records
+# Records
 - Create Record && Save in User.Records[]- Ok
 - Load Records of User - Ok
+- Delete Record - Ok
 //- Update Record Not contempled for MVP 1
-- Delete Record - Ok

 - Load Cuantity of Records from a Day
 - Load % of 3 most used Emotions from Total Records
 - Load % of 3 most used Causes from Total Records
 - Load % of 3 most used Strategies from Total Records

-// Emotions
+# Emotions
-- Load Emotions
+- Load Emotions - Ok

-// Causes
+# Causes
+- Load Causes - ok
-- Create Cause
+- Create Cause - ok
-- Delete Cause
+// Delete Cause Not contempled for MVP 1

+# Strategies
-- Load Causes
+- Load Strategys -

-// Strategies
-- Create Strategy
+- Create Strategy -
-- Delete Strategy
+// Delete Strategy Not contempled for MVP 1

+# Symptoms
-- Load Strategys
+- Load Symptoms -

-// Symptoms
-- Create Symptom
+- Create Symptom -
-- Delete Symptom
+// Delete Symptom Not contempled for MVP 1
-- Load Symptoms